osher/versi/README.md

  > if the current version is occupied - it should not be published.
  > if developers mean to publish a new version - they should have the version bumped.

-If this is your approach - this package is not for you.
+If this is your approach - this package is not for your current project.

 ### automatic updates
  > if changes were made and all tests have passed - I would like a new version to be published.

-In this case, all you have to do is run `versi` as part of your ci.
+In this case, all you have to do is run `versi` as part of your CI.
 You can do it either in your project root, or provide it with `-p/--path` to the `package.json` you need it's version updated, and `versi` will fix the version for you (explained better in *How it works* section below).

 ## Adhering to Semver and recommended workflow